DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 ## TL;DR

 If you need more than a CRUD app, don't have a database or data warehouse that's ready to go, and don't need Google-scale, then DataSQRL is a pragmatic choice that gets you good results quickly with little effort.

+## Wait, but what about X New Technology?

+There are a lot of new technologies coming to market that promise to make building data services easier.
+We are excited about the increased innovation in this space because it is desperately needed.

+As you evaluate new technologies that promise to be a one-stop-shop for building data services or APIs, keep the following in mind: Any such system needs to have a streaming component (for realtime data ingest and computation), a data storage component (for serving data), and an API layer (for serving API requests).

+* What are they using for each of those components?
+Are those proven technologies that have stood the test of time?
+Data technologies are notoriously hard to mature because there are so many failure conditions to address.
+It usually takes many years of intense development effort to mature a data technology to production quality.
+* Can those components be independently operated and scaled?
+Does your team already have operational expertise to manage those components or is it possible to outsource such management?
+* How are these components evolving over time?
+Are these independent projects that are widely used or is it one team that develops all of them?

+Instead of building a new data system, we believe that the compiler approach to building data services is more promising because:

+* It relies on existing, proven data technologies and benefits from continuous innovation that's happening in that space.
+* It doesn't burden your team with yet another data technology to learn, understand, and operate.
+Your data infrastructure is already complex enough.
+* More fundamentally, we don't need another data technology, we need an abstraction layer that makes existing technologies easier to use.